 For those wondering about "Target Resolution," instead of listing a particular price point (since price will vary somewhat with vendor/e-tailer) I have listed here what type of resolutions you can expect to be playing most of today's games (with AA and AF on of course) on such a rig, both standard and widescreen resolutions were taken into consideration.

-The stock HSF will provide ample cooling power for your processor, but you want to treat your CPU right don't you???
+The stock HSF will provide passable cooling power for your Ivy Bridge, but you want to treat your CPU right don't you???
 There are a number of inexpensive, quality coolers available now, don't let your CPU languish beneath the stock cooler.
-Remember to always check to make sure your cooler is compatible with your choice of motherboard and case!
+Remember to always check to make sure your cooler is compatibile with your choice of motherboard and case!

 Good chipset cooling.
 Chipsets these days continue to run hotter.
 Better cooling means improved stability, improved longevity and better overclocking potential.
 Be mindful when using a passively cooled motherboard (even one with the works, including copper heatsinks and heatpipes) to ensure that you can provide the coolers with adequate airflow.

 Solid state capacitors.
 Offers improved longevity and heat resistance as well as avoids the dreaded "leaking" capacitor problem.